Alina Urushadze

-Alina Urushadze (ალინა ურუშაძე, Алина Урушадзе; born 7 January 2004) is a Latvian-born Georgian-Russian figure skater who represents Georgia.
+Alina Urushadze (ალინა ურუშაძე, Алина Урушадзе; born 7 January 2004) is a retired Latvian-born Georgian-Russian figure skater who represented Georgia.
 She is the 2019 Bosphorus Cup silver medalist and the 2019 Volvo Open Cup bronze medalist.
 She placed 11th at the 2019 World Junior Championships and 5th at the 2020 Winter Youth Olympics.

+Personal life

+Urushadze was born in Riga, Latvia on 7 January 2004.
+She has an older brother and younger sister.
+Her paternal grandfather is Georgian, which aided in her process to obtain Georgian citizenship.

+She has expressed interest in becoming a figure skating coach after retiring from competitive figure skating.

 Career

-Born and raised in Riga, Urushadze previously skated for Latvia.
-Since October 2018 she represents Georgia.
+Urushadze began skating in 2008.
+She initially skated for Latvia until 2018 when Mariam Giorgobiani, the president of the Georgian Figure Skating Federation, approached Urushadze due to her Georgian surname and asked if she would be interested in representing Georgia.
+Urushadze agreed to this and began representing Georgia in October 2018 at the age of thirteen.

 2018–2019 season

 In October 2018, Urushadze made her ISU Junior Grand Prix series debut in Yerevan, Armenia at the 2018 JGP Armenia.
 Despite placing fifth in both the short program and the free skate, she finished sixth overall and did not receive another Junior Grand Prix assignment for the season.
 Throughout the rest of the season, Urushadze went on to compete in the junior category at a number of smaller events, before wrapping up with her two largest events of the season: the 2019 European Youth Olympic Winter Festival and the 2019 World Junior Championships.
 At EYOF, Urushadze placed fourth in the short program, but fell to seventh after the free skate and sixth overall.

 At Junior Worlds the following month, Urushadze ranked fifteenth after the short program, which put her in the third-to-last warm-up group for the free skate, where she placed eleventh, rising to eleventh overall.